 Having an emergency fund puts you in a position of strength because you can access cash in minutes.

-And this useful in so many ways:
+And this helpful in so many ways:

-- No need to sell your investments during a bear market.
+• No need to sell your investments during a bear market.

-- You won’t have to access your 401k if you lose your job.
+• You won’t have to access your 401k if you lose your job.

 3. It gives you peace of mind

-I know money isn’t everything in life, But somehow, life gets a bit easier when you have some.
+I know money isn’t everything in life, but somehow, life gets a bit easier when you have some.

 You can see how having enough to cover your basic living expenses for 6 to 12 months can be a complete game-changer.